michelle-miller/virtual-agent/configure.md

 By default, all core capabilities are enabled and have canned responses.
 You must first decide whether to disable any capabilities that your agent doesn't need.
 For capabilities that you want to keep, you must replace the canned responses with responses that reflect information about your business.

+Start small.
+Enable one or two capabilities, edit their response behavior, and test them thoroughly.
+After you see the small group of capabilities working as you want, enable another capability.
+Test it, and confirm that the previously-enabled capabilities continue to work well with it.
+And repeat this process to add as many capabilities to the agent as you want.
+{: tip}

 To configure a core capability, complete the following steps:

 1. Open the **Capabilities** page to see a list of capabilities grouped by category that are supported by the current agent.